Hemel Hempstead (UK Parliament constituency)

 Hemel Hempstead is a constituency in Hertfordshire represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first-past-the-post system.
-Since 2005, it has been represented by Mike Penning, a member of the Conservative Party.
+Since 2024, it has been represented by David Taylor of the Labour Party.

 Constituency profile

-The seat covers the new town of Hemel Hempstead which is a significant employment centre, as well as a rural area of the Chilterns to the north.
+In its current form (post-2024 boundary changes), the seat covers the new town of Hemel Hempstead which is a significant employment centre, as well as a rural area of the Chilterns to the south-west, including the villages of Bovingdon and Flaunden.
 Residents are slightly wealthier than the UK average.

 History

 The constituency was established as a Division of Hertfordshire by the Representation of the People Act 1918, largely created from the northern half of the Watford Division, including Hemel Hempstead, Berkhamsted and Tring.
 It also included north-western part of the St Albans Division, around Harpenden.

 Harpenden was transferred back to St Albans in 1974 and the constituency was temporarily abolished from 1983 to 1997 during which time it was replaced by West Hertfordshire.